An Introduction to Flow Matching and Diffusion Models

-\paragraph{U-Nets.} The \themebf{U-Net} architecture \citep{ronneberger2015u} is a specific type of convolutional neural network.
+The \themebf{U-Net} architecture \citep{ronneberger2015u} is an alternative architecture to the DiT architecture and is a specific type of convolutional neural network.
 Originally designed for image segmentation, its crucial feature is that both its input and its output have the shape of images (possibly with a different number of channels).
-This makes it ideal to parameterize a vector field $x\mapsto u_t^\theta(x|y)$ as for fixed $y,t$ its input has the shape of an image and its output does, too.
-Therefore, U-Net were widely used in the development of diffusion models.
-A U-Net consists of a series of \themebf{encoders} $\mathcal{E}_i$, and a corresponding sequence of \themebf{decoders} $\mathcal{D}_i$, along with a latent processing block in between, which we shall refer to as a \themebf{midcoder} (midcoder is a term is not used in the literature usually).
-For sake of example, let us walk through the path taken by an image $x_t \in \mathbb{R}^{3 \times 256 \times 256}$ (we have taken $(C_{\text{input}}, H, W) = (3, 256, 256)$) as it is processed by the U-Net:
+This makes it ideal for parameterizing a vector field $x\mapsto u_t^\theta(x|y)$, as for fixed $y,t$ its input has the shape of an image and its output does, too.
+Accordingly, U-Nets have seen widespread use across much of the early literature on diffusion models \citep{ho2020denoising, unet_cite_1, classifier_guidance}.
+A U-Net consists of a series of \themebf{encoders} $\mathcal{E}_i$, and a corresponding sequence of \themebf{decoders} $\mathcal{D}_i$, along with a latent processing block in between, which we shall refer to as a \themebf{midcoder}.\footnote{Midcoder is a completely non-standard term used here to refer to the bottom-most part of the U-Net stack, and in analogy with the encoder and decoder.} For sake of example, let us walk through the path taken by an image $x_t \in \mathbb{R}^{3 \times 256 \times 256}$ (we have taken $(C_{\text{input}}, H, W) = (3, 256, 256)$) as it is processed by the U-Net:

 Notice that as the input passes through the encoders, the number of channels in its representation increases, while the height and width of the images are decreased.
 Both the encoder and the decoder usually consist of a series of convolutional layers (with activation functions, pooling operations, etc. in between).
 Not shown above are two points: First, the input $x^{\text{input}}_t\in \mathbb{R}^{3 \times 256 \times 256}$ is often fed into an initial pre-encoding block to increase the number of channels before being fed into the first encoder block.
 Second, the encoders and decoders are often connected by \themebf{residual connections}.
 The complete picture is shown in \cref{fig:unet}.